Distinguishable-particle Glassy Crystal: the simplest molecular model of glass: Abstract

 \section{Abstract}

 The nature of glassy dynamics and the glass transition are long-standing problems under active debate.
 In the presence of a structural disorder widely believed to be an essential characteristic of structural glass, identifying and understanding key dynamical behaviors are very challenging.
 In this work, we demonstrate that an energetic disorder, which usually results from a structural disorder, is instead a more essential feature of glass.
 Specifically, we develop a distinguishable-particle glassy crystal (DPGC) in which particles are ordered in a face-centered cubic lattice and follow particle-dependent random interactions, leading to an energetic disorder in the particle configuration space.
 Molecular dynamics simulations in the presence of vacancy-induced particle diffusion show typical glassy behaviors.
 A unique feature of this molecular model is the knowledge of the complete set of inherent structures with easily calculable free energies, implying a well-understood potential energy landscape.
-Due to its simplicity, the study of the DPGC provides a promising direction to unlock the mysteries of glass.

 There are many open questions regarding the dynamics of structural glass and the nature of the glass transition despite decades of intensive study \cite{stillinger2013review,biroli2013review,mckenna2017,arceri2022}.
 Glass formers constitute an immensely diverse group of materials.
 Besides many fascinating phenomena in the bulk, they also exhibit puzzling features in confined geometries \cite{tsui2014review,roth2021review}.
 A typical glass is characterized by a structural disorder with random and frustrated particle positions and, for non-spherical molecules, also orientations.
 A type of glass, called orientational glassy crystal, possesses a crystalline structure but has random molecular orientations which constitute a structural disorder \cite{hochli1990review}.
 In view of the wide range of materials and physical conditions, identifying and understanding the most fundamental features of glass have proven very challenging.